The ultimate guide to intermittent fasting 20/4

 - Remember, you’re the boss

-If you’re not loving life on 20/4, choose a different option.
+If you’re not loving life on 20:4, or something just doesn’t feel right, stop fasting, consult your doctor, and choose a different option.

-It hasn’t been studied much, so how effective 20/4 fasting is is hard to say for sure.
-But IF on the whole is pretty solid.
+It hasn’t been studied much, so it’s hard to say how effective 20:4 fasting is or sure.
+But intermittent fasting on the whole, is pretty solid.
+We don’t recommend this approach specifically unless you have medical approval.

-Whether 20/4 intermittent fasting is better than 16/8 depends on your goals and how easy you find each protocol to stick to.
+Whether 20:4 intermittent fasting is better than 16:8 depends on your goals and how easy you find each schedule to stick to.
+Again, though, we don’t recommend fasting windows for 18+ hours unless your healthcare team has signed off.

 You should break a 20-hour fast with a nutritious, enjoyable meal that includes protein, veggies, carbs, calcium-rich foods, and healthy fats.

-It’s not been studied specifically in relation to 20/4, but IF generally has a positive impact on metabolism.
+It’s not been studied specifically in relation to 20:4, but Intermittent fasting generally has a positive impact on metabolism.